-10. Liability Related to the Revenue Interest Purchase Agreement (Continued)
+Notes to Financial Statements (Continued) 10.
+Liability Related to the Revenue Interest Purchase Agreement (Continued)

-United States (as reported in the Company's financial statements as "product sales, net" in accordance with GAAP and excluding, for the avoidance of doubt, upfront or milestone payments and other collaboration revenue) (the "Specified Net Revenue") for the calendar quarter ended September 30, 2021 does not exceed \$15.0 million, or (ii) the Specified Net Revenue for any calendar quarter ending after September 30, 2021 does not exceed \$15.0 million, then the Company shall deposit \$50.0 million in a deposit account that is subject to a block account control agreement in favor of the Purchase Agent, no later than the earlier of (x) the date the Specified Net Revenue for such calendar quarter has been determined and (y) 45 days after the last day of such calendar quarter.
+United States (as reported in the Company's financial statements as "product sales, net" in accordance with GAAP and excluding, for the avoidance of doubt, upfront or milestone payments and other collaboration revenue) (the "Specified Net Revenue") for the calendar quarter ended September 30, 2021 does not exceed \$15.0 million, or (ii) the Specified Net Revenue for any calendar quarter ending after September 30, 2021 does not exceed \$15.0 million, in a deposit account that is subject to a block account control agreement in favor of the Purchase Agent, no later than the earlier of (x) the date the Specified Net Revenue for such calendar quarter ended September 30, 2021 did not exceed \$15.0 million, the Company deposited account that is subject to a block account control agreement in favor of the Purchase Agent, no later than the earlier of (x) the date the Specified Net Revenue for such calendar quarter has been determined and (y) 45 days after the last day of such calendar quarter.
 Since the Specified Net Revenue for the calendar quarter ended September 30, 2021 did not exceed \$15.0 million, the Company deposited \$50.0 million in a deposit account that is subject to a block account control agreement, which is classified as restricted cash on the balance sheets.
 The Purchaser Agent shall have sole dominion and control over all funds deposited in the deposited account and such funds may be withdrawn therefrom only with the consent of the Purchaser Agent.
 Upon the occurrence and during the continuance of a Put Option Event, the Purchaser Agent shall have the right to apply amounts held in the deposit account in payment of certain secured obligations in the manner provided for in the Security Agreement.
 The Amendment and Wavier does not substitute, replace or release the Pledgors from any other obligations under the RIPA or Security Agreement.